malramsay64/phd-thesis/06_Melting_Behaviour/results.md

 :::

-The transition of the p2gg crystal to the p2 crystal takes place at a fast rate, however the reverse reaction is not observed.
-This highly directional reaction indicates a large difference in the free energy $\Delta G$ between the p2 and p2gg polymorphs.
-With the potential energy difference between the polymorphs being relatively small [@tbl:potential_energy], the only other contributor must be the entropy.
-This highlights a limitation of using the packing approach for the generation of crystal structures, by only considering the static configurations we are only considering the enthalpy component of the free energy.

 The highly directional nature of the transition in that it can only take place along a single layer of the crystal and it doesn't back-track explain both